services and programs

 Please bring the following to the first visit:

 - Test results (we have access to results for any test performed at Dayton Children’s)

 The Dayton Children’s plastic and reconstructive surgery clinic is located on the hospital’s main campus.
-A typical visit to the clinic involves a physical exam, conversation about any test results and medication needs, and time to answer questions and talk about the potential need for surgery.
+A typical visit to the clinic involves a physical exam, conversation about any test results and medication needs, and an opportunity to ask questions and discuss the potential need for surgery.
 We may recommend additional tests or a consultation with another pediatric specialist before creating your child’s personalized treatment plan.

-Dayton Children’s offers a comprehensive clinic for children with cleft lip/cleft palate and other craniofacial conditions.
+Dayton Children’s offers a comprehensive clinic for children with cleft lip/cleft palate.
 Our plastic and reconstructive surgeons play an important role on the multidisciplinary team, offering complex surgical repairs to improve a child’s ability to breathe, eat and talk, as well as enhance the child’s appearance.
 But surgery is just one aspect of the care we offer for children with cleft lip/cleft palate.
 Learn more

 Dayton Children’s offers multidisciplinary care for children with a craniofacial condition, such as:

 - Velopharyngeal insufficiency

 Our plastic surgeons work closely with pediatric neurosurgeons at Dayton Children’s to diagnose and treat these conditions.
 If your child is diagnosed with one of these condiations, our team will develop a comprehensive care plan and share it with you.
 This plan may include reconstructive surgery, non-surgical techniques, speech/language therapy, or other therapies, depending on your child’s condition.
 Whenever possible, our plastic surgeons use minimally invasive techniques, which can mean less pain and healing time.